 WordPress’s Akismet spam filter will sometimes decide legit comments are spam, including legit comments from your regular readers.
 Check your spam every so often to make sure you haven’t missed anyone’s comments.
 This post tells you how to find your comment spam.
 I’ve blacklisted some of my frequent spam sources so they go straight to my trash folder which saves me some time in sifting through the spam folder.

-There’s more on this topic in my post Managing Blog Spam.
+There’s more on this topic in the post Managing Blog Spam.

 Home and about page freshening up

 Take a look at your actual website, not just the WordPress editor version.
 Is everything looking the way you want it to?
 Is there some random widget that you didn’t even realize was there?
+Is the font colour actually visible against the background colour?
 Is there any information that needs updating?
 Is there anything you can do to make it easier for people to navigate around your site?

 This matters for two main reasons.
 One, search engines look more favourably on websites that are well linked.
 Primarily, though, it’s easier for your readers to find relevant content if you show them how to find it.